 - Sold without profit, and financed with an affordable mortgage by Kalamazoo Valley Habitat for Humanity.
 These payments are recycled to build more Habitat homes.

 - Purchased by a board-approved low-income buyer who would be unable to qualify for a traditional home mortgage.
-The future homeowner invests a minimum of 300-500 sweat equity hours to build the home and the homes of other future Habitat homeowners.
+The future homeowner invests a minimum of 200 volunteer hours to build the home and the homes of other future Habitat homeowners.